ARTbio/startbio/docs/AnalyseGenomes_2022/deploy-galaxy-server.md

   - The Galaxy database (sqlight) is automatically upgraded to its latest structure/model
   - The package manager Conda, which is heavily used by Galaxy to install its tools is installed.

-  After ~10 minutes, you should see in the ssh console the following log:
+  After ~10 minutes, you should see the following log in the ssh console:

 ```{.bash title="Terminal"}
 Executing: galaxyctl start